 Note that transparency is part of the structural review of the ALAC, ASO, ccNSO, GNSO, RSSAC, and SSAC, to be conducted at direction of the ICANN board every 5 years.
 ICANN Bylaws Section 4.4 requires the Board to cause an independent, periodic review (every 5 years) of each SO/AC, except that the GAC “shall provide its own review mechanisms”.
 Note that these are required to be independent reviews and are usually conducted by outside consultants hired by ICANN.

-Recommendations regarding SO/AC/Subgroup transparency:
+Recommendations regarding SO/AC/Subgroup Transparency:

-Our review leads us to recommend that each SO/AC and subgroup consider adopting the following “best practices” regarding transparency mechanisms:
+Our review leads us to recommend that each SO/AC/Subgroup consider adopting the following “best practices”, where applicable to their structure and purpose:

 Charter and operating guidelines should be published on a public web page and updated whenever changes are made.

 Members of the SO/AC or subgroup should be listed on a public web page.

 Officers of the SO/AC or subgroup should be listed on a public web page.

 Meetings and calls of SO/ACs and subgroups should normally be open to public observation.
 When a meeting is determined to be members-only, that should be explained publicly, giving specific reasons for holding a closed meeting.

 Minutes for all membership meetings should be published.

 Filed comments and correspondence with ICANN should be published for anyone to view

 Review and draft recommendations regarding SO/AC Participation